ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 For more guidance about how to explore 360Giving data in GrantNav visit the <a href="https://help.grantnav.threesixtygiving.org/en/latest" target="_blank">Help section.</a>

 #### 360Insights
-<a href="https://insights.threesixtygiving.org" target="_blank">360Insights</a> 360Insights is a tool to help you understand funders better.
+<a href="https://insights.threesixtygiving.org" target="_blank">360Insights</a> is a tool to help you understand funders better.
 You can combine and visualise 360Giving and charity data, and explore funders across different areas – from their grant dates to types of recipients.

 You can filter the 360Insights dashboard to see results for grants based on grant programme, organisation type, size or region.

 ![Screenshot of 360Insights](../../assets/Example_360Insights_view.PNG)

+### What's next?
+Read our guidance about data protection and what to consider when publishing open grants data for the first time.